Portugal vs Czech Republic Nations League preview: Where to watch, prediction, form guide

 Fans can find their local UEFA Nations League broadcast partner(s) here.

-Portugal: Rui Patrício; Dalot, Domingos Duarte, Pepe, Nuno Mendes; Palhinha, William, Bernardo Silva; Matheus Nunes, Rafael Leão, Ronaldo
+Portugal: Diogo Costa; João Cancelo, Pepe, Danilo, Guerreiro; Gonçalo Guedes, Carvalho, Rúben Neves; Ronaldo, Diogo Jota, Bernardo Silva

-Czech Republic: Vaclík; Zima, Brabec, Matějů; Coufal, Sadílek, Souček, Havel; Černý, Kuchta, Lingr
+Czech Republic: Staněk; Zima, Brabec, Matějů; Coufal, Souček, Sadílek, Havel; Lingr, Kuchta, Hložek

 Form guide